 So what can recruiters do about this?
 For starters, transparency helps.
 Candidates who understand how they’ll be evaluated react better than those left guessing.
 Some organizations now disclose AI use in job postings.
 Others provide feedback on why a candidate wasn’t advanced.
 Neither fully solves the trust problem, but both move the needle in the right direction.

 On top of that, the arms race complicates things further.
 A December 2024 Gartner survey found that 39% of candidates now use AI to write their resumes and cover letters.
 In other words, AI is screening applications that AI helped write.
-That feedback loop raises questions about whether screening tools are evaluating the candidate's actual qualifications or the quality of their AI prompt.
+This feedback loop raises a sharp question: are screening platforms evaluating actual qualifications or the quality of an AI prompt?

 Has AI Actually Reduced Hiring Costs?

-Here's a data point that rarely makes it into vendor marketing.
-Despite the surge in AI adoption, both the average time-to-hire (44 days) and average cost-per-hire ($4,700) have increased over the past three years, according to SHRM's 2025 Recruiting Benchmarking Survey of 2,371 members.
-AI is being adopted and costs are still going up.
+One data point rarely makes it into vendor marketing.
+Despite the surge in AI adoption, both the average time-to-hire (44 days) and average cost-per-hire ($4,700) have increased over the past three years, according to SHRM’s 2025 Recruiting Benchmarking Survey of 2,371 members.
+Adoption is rising.
+Costs are rising with it.
 What gives?

-The likely explanation: AI isn't being deployed where it matters most, or it's being layered on top of broken processes.
+Most likely explanation: AI isn’t being deployed where it matters most, or it’s being layered on top of broken processes.
 Automating a bad screening workflow just produces bad screening results faster.
-The teams seeing real ROI aren't just plugging an AI tool into their existing stack - they're rethinking the entire top-of-funnel process.
-That's why tools like AI hiring assistants that handle sourcing, screening, outreach, and scheduling in one workflow tend to outperform point solutions that only automate one step.
+Teams seeing real ROI aren’t just plugging an AI platform into their existing stack - they’re rethinking the entire top-of-funnel process.
+That’s why tools like AI hiring assistants that handle sourcing, screening, outreach, and scheduling in one workflow tend to outperform point solutions that only automate one step.

 What Laws Regulate AI Candidate Screening?

-The legal landscape for AI screening shifted dramatically in 2025.
-What was once a "best practice" - testing your tools for bias, keeping humans in the loop - is now a legal requirement in multiple jurisdictions.
-Here's what recruiters need to know.
+AI screening’s legal landscape shifted dramatically in 2025.
+What was once a “best practice” - testing your platforms for bias, keeping humans in the loop - is now a legal requirement in multiple jurisdictions.
+Here’s what recruiters need to know.

 EU AI Act: High-Risk Classification

-The EU AI Act explicitly classifies AI systems used for "recruitment, screening, or filtering of applicants" as high-risk, per Crowell & Moring's 2026 legal analysis.
+Under the EU AI Act, any system used for “recruitment, screening, or filtering of applicants” is classified high-risk, per Crowell & Moring’s 2026 legal analysis.
 Core compliance obligations for employers begin in August 2026.
-The requirements include mandatory risk assessments, human oversight provisions, transparency obligations to candidates, and technical documentation of how the AI system works.
+Requirements include mandatory risk assessments, human oversight provisions, transparency obligations to candidates, and technical documentation of how the AI system works.
 Fines reach up to 35 million euros or 7% of global annual turnover - whichever is higher.

 If your organization hires in the EU or screens EU-based candidates, this applies to you regardless of where your company is headquartered.